-Valley Water policies and procedures state that project owners should invite RESU to coordinate and collaborate in the planning and budgeting for real estate transactions.
-Project delivery unit staff do not determine whether there is enough volatility in the real estate market for an updated appraisal of the value.
+Valley Water Needs to Establish Criteria for Updating Appraisals determine whether there is enough volatility in the real estate market for an updated appraisal of the value.
 While RESU staff said that they would make a recommendation to project delivery staff for an appraisal to be updated, it is the responsibility of the project delivery staff to request that RESU order an updated appraisal.